dylan-source/pump_algo/README.md

 Minimal Blocking in the Listener:
 Ensure that any heavy processing (risk checks, API calls) inside tasks is also done asynchronously.
 Use asynchronous HTTP libraries (like aiohttp) for any API calls.

+# Items to note
+- pool_utils has been updated to use quicknode RPC to avoid helius rate limit with getting prices (qn_client used rather than client)

 # Speed improvements
 - Call await client.get_token_accounts_by_owner once at instantiation